-- This function may vary with models, please see the actual Web interface for details. - 1.
+- This function may vary with models, please see the actual Web interface for details. - This feature is only available with particular firmware equipped. - 1.
 Click Setup > Image > Privacy Mask. - 2.
 Click Add to add a privacy mask, and click Delete to delete a mask. - To mask a position: Click the box (with Mask displayed on it) to activate the mask.
 After the cursor shape has changed, drag the box to the intended position. - To mask an area: Use the mouse to draw a box on the area you want to mask. - When privacy mask is configured, the intended area is blocked.
 The following shows an example.